Chapter 8. Entities and Stuff in Economics

 8. Entity-orientation restricts our ability to judge the quality (goodness, badness) of things.
 Example: Is it valid to treat hospitals primarily as a money-making venture, or houses as merely investments rather than homes?
 Are students to be treated primarily as units of funding, or even merely as "customers", and only secondarily as human beings who learn.
 Such judgments are important in decision-making at all levels, and also in courts of law.
 For example we know intuitively that, if we treat a hospital primarily as a money-maker, then its quality as a hospital is undermined.
 But why?
 Entity-orientation finds it difficult to explain.
 Ultimately, the judgement must be taking all aspects into account, not least because a given entity might be bad in one aspect while good in another.

-9. Entity-orientation leads us to treat things as sacrosanct, such that their survival and 'growth' is treated as an absolute right, to be protected at all costs, even when they are (net) harmful and should be shrunk.
-Other things, whether social, environmental or, sometimes, even legal factors, may be sacrificed for them.
-Examples: The survival of a business or firm is often used to excuse the environmental damage or social harm it does.
-The road transport sector sector of the economy is protected by governments and encouraged to grow despite its increasing climate change emissions and the deaths caused.
 Conventional reasons might be offered, usually about jobs and tax revenue, and sometimes on the basis of prestige, but we may ask, "What is so bad about a firm not growing faster than its rivals?
-Why exactly is it that the firm should survive at all costs?"
-Then personal selfishness and hidden agendas hidden are uncovered.
+Even, why exactly is it that the firm should survive at all costs?"
 Might not employees find jobs elsewhere - and often be better off overall - for example?
 Might not the tax revenue a sector provides be found elsewhere once the shift has been made, and might not there be less government expenditure on rectifying the harms done by the old sector?
+Asking such questions by reference to aspects reveals various reasons, such as the thrill afforded by achievement (formative aspect), but also personal selfishness and hidden agendas (ethical and pistic aspects).
 Monopolies, and their harmful impact on innovation etc., tend to arise from treating businesses as sacrosanct; see RLDG discussion on monopolies.

 11. Related to this, entity-orientation focuses on rights rather than responsibilities.
 Responsibilities (or "duties") are more fundamental than rights [Moyn 2016].
 Simpson [1997, 29] outlines four problems of dwelling on rights, all of which affect economics: responding "simply as justice demands" so that "passions of rectitude" like resentment or respect overrule concern, compassion and love (making economics harsh); "when claims of rights collide with personal attachments or calculations of benefit, the right systematically prevails"; responsibilities and benevolence to others are ignored; and "the perception of rights also promotes one's fundamental separateness from others" (exacerbating the wrong kind of self-interest, competitiveness and blame-fixing, such as of the Jews in Europe before WW2).
 It provides no basis for judging whether for example "respect or compassion, rights or goods, duty or virtue, self or other should prevail in oral deliberation. ... theories of justice, utility, and community cannot successfully establish any such priority" (which is no help if we want to reduce the isolation of economics from other spheres of life).
 This, Simpson notes, is a philosophical problem.
 It is interesting that few economics thinkers, whether conventional or recent, seriously discuss responsibility.